jinlin04/FPGS/README.md

 ## Method

-FPGS restructures the original joint tracking-and-mapping pipeline into a fixed-geometry Gaussian mapping framework.

-The reconstruction process consists of:
+FPGS reformulates the original joint tracking-and-mapping pipeline as a fixed-geometry Gaussian mapping framework.
+The reconstruction process is organized into three stages:

-1. **External geometry preparation**
+1. **External geometry prior construction**
-   Camera intrinsics and per-frame camera poses are obtained from an upstream geometry estimation method and remain fixed during reconstruction.
+   Camera intrinsics and per-frame camera poses are obtained from an upstream geometry estimation model and converted into the coordinate convention required by the reconstruction backend.
+These geometric quantities are treated as fixed inputs throughout Gaussian mapping and are not refined during optimization.

-2. **Gaussian initialization**
+2. **Prior-guided Gaussian initialization**
-   The first RGB frame and its depth prior are used to initialize the 3D Gaussian representation.
+   The first RGB frame, together with its depth prior and camera parameters, is used to initialize the spatial distribution, color attributes, and scale of the initial 3D Gaussians.
+The depth prior is used only at this stage to establish an initial scene geometry.

-3. **RGB-only Gaussian mapping**
+3. **Fixed-geometry RGB-guided Gaussian mapping**
-   After initialization, Gaussian parameters are optimized using RGB photometric supervision.
-Optical-flow losses, projection-flow constraints, persistent depth supervision, and pose refinement are removed.
+   After initialization, the Gaussian representation is progressively optimized using multi-view RGB photometric supervision under fixed camera geometry.
+The mapping stage updates Gaussian positions, appearance, opacity, and scale, while densification and pruning are used to refine scene coverage.
+Optical-flow supervision, projection-flow constraints, persistent depth supervision, and pose refinement are removed from the reconstruction backend.

 <!--
 <p align="center">